 But what makes a good meatloaf?
-It has to have well seasoned and cooked meat.
-Give it pops of flavor.
-I used cubes of cheddar.
+It has to have well-seasoned and tenderly cooked meat.
 Cover it in bacon so that the fat slowly bastes it as it cooks.
-Cook it on the smoker so that you get all that flavor and can better monitor the meatloaf’s internal temperature to keep from overcooking.
-And there you have it with this amazing bacon wrapped smoked meatloaf recipe.
+Smoking the meatloaf adds incredible flavor and makes it easier to monitor the internal temperature so it stays juicy.

 Ingredients

-Cheddar Cheese - Cut the cheese into cubes so there are pockets of cheese when you slice the loaf.
+- Cheddar Cheese - Cut the cheddar into medium cubes so you still get pockets of melted cheese in each slice.

-Dried Minced Onion - This is a time saver but you can use fresh chopped onion if you prefer.
+- Dried Minced Onion - This is a time saver, but you can use fresh diced onion if you prefer.

-Kosher Salt - A good rule of thumb is it use one teaspoon per every pound of meat.
+- Kosher Salt - A good rule of thumb is to use one teaspoon for every pound of meat.
 We use a little less in this since the bacon and cheese are naturally salty.

 First Step: Put your ground beef into a large mixing bowl and season well.
 Work the beef with your hands to make sure the seasoning gets thoroughly incorporated into the meat.

-Third Step: Remove the meat from the large bowl and shape the mixture into an oval on a baking sheet.
+Third Step: Remove the meat from the large bowl and shape the meat mixture into a loaf shape on a baking sheet.
 Cover with bacon.
-You can do a fancy weave with the bacon by just layering each slice on the way I did.
-When I am making comfort food, this is comfort food.
-I need it to be easy or it doesn’t really provide that much comfort!
+You can do a fancy bacon weave or just lay each slice on top of the meatloaf.

-Step Four: Once the loaf is covered with bacon, place it on the preheated smoker.
+Step Four: Once the loaf is covered with bacon, place it on the wire rack of the preheated smoker.
 You will want to smoke this meatloaf between 250°F and 275°F on your smoker or pellet grill.

-If you have a meat probe for your thermometer, stick it in the loaf now.
-We are going to cook this to an internal temperature of about 150F.
-Cook time will be about 2 hours for the bacon wrapped smoked meatloaf.
-Let it rest for 15 minutes and then serve.
+If your thermometer has a meat probe, insert it now.
+We are going to cook this to an internal temperature of about 150°F. Cook time will be about 2 hours for the meatloaf.
+Let it rest for 15 minutes and then serve with barbecue sauce.

-Expert Tip: For this type of recipe checking the internal temp with a meat thermometer is a must.
+For this type of recipe, checking the internal temp with a meat thermometer is a must.

-Mushroom Swiss - Mix in lightly sauteed or smoked mushrooms and onions and cubes of swiss cheese in place of the cheddar cheese inside the bacon wrapped smoked meatloaf.
+- Mushroom Swiss - Mix in lightly sauteed mushrooms and onions, and cubes of Swiss cheese in place of the cheddar cheese inside the bacon-wrapped smoked meatloaf.

-Barbecue - Glaze the meatloaf with some hickory brown sugar bbq sauce or hot honey bbq sauce right before it comes off the pellet smoker.
-We love bbq glaze on meatloaf.
-Just brush it on during the last few minutes of cooking.
+- Barbecue - Glaze the meatloaf with some hickory brown sugar BBQ sauce or Hot Honey BBQ Sauce right before it comes off the pellet smoker.
+We love BBQ glaze on meatloaf.
+Or you can mix your favorite BBQ rub into the ground beef.

-Classic - Make a meatloaf like your mom with some ketchup, Worcestershire sauce, and breadcrumbs (but switch those Italian breadcrumbs for panko breadcrumbs).
+- Classic - Make a meatloaf like your mom with some ketchup, Worcestershire sauce, black pepper, and bread crumbs (but switch those Italian breadcrumbs for panko breadcrumbs).

 Common Questions